thiago4go/memory-system-rag-for-ai/AI_OPERATIONAL_PROTOCOL.md

     * `#status:inprogress`: The step was started but did not complete.
 This is the first step to be re-evaluated upon session resumption.
     * `#status:complete`: The step was successfully executed and verified.
     * `#status:failed`: The step was attempted and failed.
 Requires investigation.
-Context:
-    Each step must have a reference at least one or more of:
-        - Path for Documenetation (eg, ./docs/database-schema-analysis.md)
-        - Suggested Query for RAG (eg, "SDK for Python")
-        - Suggetted Query for Web Search (eg, "best pracites for xxx in this year")
-Deliverable:
-    Each step must have clear definition of a derivable.
 2.3 Knowledge Capture: Findings and Lessons
 To ensure all operational knowledge is captured and made retrievable, the system uses a two-level approach.
 This aligns with the "Continuous Assimilation" core principle. criticalFindings.md (The Log): This is the primary, append-only log for all high-impact events.